mittagessen/kraken/docs/api.rst

         >>> for record in pred_it:
                 print(record)

-The output isn't just a sequence of characters but a record object containing the character prediction, cuts (approximate locations), and confidences.
+The output isn't just a sequence of characters but an :class:`kraken.rpred.ocr_record` record object containing the character prediction, cuts (approximate locations), and confidences.

 .. code-block:: python